Solved Problem on Dynamics

 Figure 1

-Note: in the elevator, there is also the weight of the elevator itself, but as we want to find the force that man makes on the elevator and this is equal, in magnitude, to the normal of the elevator on the man, \( \vec N \), it is sufficient to analyze the forces acting on the man.
+Note: In the elevator, there is also the weight of the elevator itself.
+Since we want to find the force that man exerts on the elevator, which is equal in magnitude to the normal force of the elevator on the man, \( \vec N \), it is sufficient to analyze the forces acting on the man.

 Applying Newton's Second Law